US STOCKS-Wall Street ends lower on healthcare losses, interest rate jitters

 Vaccine makers Moderna MRNA.O and Novavax NVAX.O also rose as U.S. data showed COVID-19-related hospitalizations up more than 40% from recent lows hit in June.

-Retail heavyweight Walmart WMT.Nraised its full-year forecasts after beating second-quarter sales estimates, but its shares fell.
+Retail heavyweight Walmart WMT.Nraised its full-year forecasts after beating second-quarter sales estimates, but its shares fell 2.2%.

+Declining stocks outnumbered rising ones within the S&P 500 .AD.SPX by a 2.7-to-one ratio.

+The S&P 500 posted two new highs and 17 new lows; the Nasdaq recorded 25 new highs and 252 new lows.

 S&P 500 components so far in 2023 https://tmsnrt.rs/47zvTGF